Monday, November 06, 2006

 1. The statistical significance of a chi-square analysis pertains to the table as a whole.
 You're saying that the overall chi-square (which is the sum of the cell-specific chi-squares) exceeds the critical value for a given degrees of freedom and significance level.

 2. To see if one or more cells are making particularly large contributions to the overall significance of the chi-square, you can have SPSS provide the unstandardized (regular) and standardized residuals for each cell.
 The regular residual is just the difference between the observed and expected frequency counts for a given cell.
-The standardized residual then puts the residual in z-score form, so that any standardized residual that's 1.96 or greater (in absolute value) could be said to be a major contributor to the overall chi-square.
-Standardized residuals may not be that informative, however, as with large sample sizes, many cells may have standardized residuals greater than 1.96.
-That makes it hard to pinpoint any one or two cells where the "action" is.
-For further information, see the links section to the right, under Chi-Square.
+The standardized residual puts the residual in z-score form, so that any standardized residual that's 1.96 or greater (in absolute value) could be said to be a major contributor to the overall chi-square.
+(Positive residuals indicate that, for a given cell, the observed count was higher than the expected one, whereas negative residuals convey that fewer people were observed in the cell than expected.)
+With large sample sizes, many cells may have standardized residuals greater than 1.96, making it a little harder to pinpoint any one or two cells where the "action" is.
+In general, though, I find standardized residuals very helpful.